 - For EYFS children we undertake a 'baseline' assessment based on what they know, understand and can do against the Early Years Framework on entry to school.
 We also use the information from each child's Early Years settings in relation to their Early Learning Goals.
 Both of these systems ensure we plan for each child's next steps towards achieving a GLD. - Success criteria (Toolkits): From Year 1 onwards, children will be encouraged to devise the key skills/elements needed for the lesson with their teacher.
-These may also link to their targets (see below); - Across each week, 2 or 3 key pieces of the children's written work will be marked using 'Tickled Pink' and 'Green for Growth'.
+These may also link to their targets (see below); - Across each week a key piece of the children's written work will be marked using 'Tickled Pink' and 'Green for Growth'.
 This enables the children to quickly see which aspects of their work went well (Tickled Pink) and what their next steps are (Green for Growth).
 This is linked to the use of the Toolkits (Success Criteria) and children's targets.
-Children are also involved in assessing their own/others' work with guidance (See Assessment and Feedback Policy); - • - From Year One onwards, teachers regularly set individual and guided group reading targets and related objectives that are shared with children in this context; - At the beginning of each year, pupil targets (year group) are set based on previous attainment taking into account their starting points and individual needs - Targets for writing will also be devised from the Talk 4 Writing approach following a child's independent 'Cold Write' (at the beginning of a writing genre) which will be assessed on an ongoing basis throughout the unit and also through an assessed (independent) piece at the end ('Warm Write'); - As with reading, these writing targets will be linked to the National Curriculum age-related objectives.
-These are for each individual pupil (though a group of children may share the same/similar ones), Those who may require more support, will be focus on ensuring they are secure with objectives from the previous year group(s); - Reading Individual targets are generated using the National Curriculum statements and dated evidence recorded on Reading Target Cards by the class teacher as appropriate.
-This will at least be twice a half term. - Twice a year (Autumn and early Summer), children in years 2-5 will be assessed using standardised reading (Salford) and spelling tests (SWST).
+Children are also involved in assessing their own/others' work with guidance (See Assessment and Feedback Policy); - From Year One onwards, teachers regularly set reading and writing targets and related objectives that are shared with children through highlighting on their writing and target objective sheet on the cover of their English book. - At the beginning of each year, pupil targets (year group) are set based on previous attainment taking into account their starting points and individual needs - Once a year, in the spring term, children in years 1-6 will be assessed using standardised spelling tests (SWST).